-Once the conditions are more favorable and yellow tips are pruned back, the peace lily should recover.
+Once the conditions are more favorable and the yellow tips are pruned back, the peace lily should recover.

-(Read my article, how to revive a dying peace lily).
+(Read my article, how to Revive a dying peace lily).

 - The reason for peace lily leaves turn yellow and droopy is often due to underwatering and low humidity.
 Peace lilies are adapted to growing in evenly moist soil and high humidity in their native tropical environment.
 If the soil dries out between each watering, then the leaves droop and turn yellow.

 - Peace lily leaves turn yellow because of root rot which is due to overwatering and poor drainage.
-Peace lilies need well draining soil and prefer the surface of the soil to dry slightly between bouts of watering.
+Peace lilies need well-draining soil and prefer the surface of the soil to dry slightly between bouts of watering.
 If the peace lily is in consistently damp soil the leaves turn yellow with a drooping appearance due to root rot and fungal disease.